Qoala Raises US$ 65 Million in Series B, Clocking 30X Business Growth Since Series A

 The funding also demonstrates appreciation and trust from both Qoala's existing and new investors to continue its growth in the insurtech sector.
 "We will continue to invest towards scaling up Qoala's reach in our core markets and focus on enhancing our technology and product experience to greatly reduce the hurdles to accessing insurance that are today still very significant," said Harshet Lunani, Founder and CEO of Qoala.

-Furthermore, Qoala aims to add over 250 employees this year and in particular will look to further invest into technology and product.
+Furthermore, Qoala aims to add over 250 employees this year focus on building out an engineering and product management hub in Gurugram, India.
 In parallel, Qoala also plans to grant employees with equity compensation and give them the right to acquire shares in the company to strengthen employee ownership in the company.

-"Since the initial funding, we have seen Qoala as a solution to the increasing public need for access to insurance today.
-It is hoped that through this funding, Qoala can continue to innovate and develop to provide insurance facilities for the people of Indonesia," said Kenneth Li from KB-MDI Centauri Fund.

 "Insurance penetration in Indonesia is currently only 2%, far behind the global average of 6%, with most consumers just beginning to understand the value of insurance and hence there is plenty of room for growth.
 Indonesia, Thailand, and Malaysia are amongst the top 10 fastest growing global markets for insurance in the next decade," added Harshet.